Dhund (tribe)

-Dhund (ڈھونڈ), also known as Abbasi, is a tribe mainly inhabiting the Galyat region in Pakistan, specifically Murree in Punjab, and the surrounding areas of Hazara and Azad Kashmir.
-They natively speak various dialects of Punjabi.
+Dhund (ڈھونڈ), also known as Abbasi, is a tribe mainly inhabiting Murree in Punjab, and the surrounding areas of Hazara and Azad Kashmir.
+They natively speak Pahari, Urdu and Hindko languages.

 They have adopted several titles such as "Khan", "Sardar" and "Raja".

 Origin

 According to the anthropologist Hastings Donnan who did fieldwork on the Dhund tribe in the 1980s, the Dhund claim their ancestors to have arrived in Murree and the surrounding region with the invading armies of Muhammad ibn al-Qasim from Arabia in 712 CE, and further claim an Arab descent from Abbas ibn Abd al-Muttalib, the uncle of prophet Muhammad.
 The tradition of the Arab descent put forwarded by the Dhund has been noted by the British colonial officials since the early 20th century, though with much scepticism.
 According to Donnan, the tradition of descent from Muhammad's uncle and the usage of the surname Abbasi by the Dhund may suggest "recent Islamization of the name of the group".

 Another theory posits an indigenous origins of the tribe, and in the 1881, 1891 and 1901 Censuses of British India the Dhund are recorded to have returned themselves as Rajputs.